vladdou/ms4-of-stories-shop/README.md

-This is a webshop for my own brand Of Stories that sells collections of handmade goods for your home.
-The sites purpose is t
+This is a webshop for my own brand Of Stories that sells small collections of handmade goods for your home.
+The sites purpose is to be an independent store for interior design goods.
+A shop where people can find products from near and afar but always from small producers and with a variety of handicraft.

-Of Stories is a brand that sells collections of handmade goods for your home.
-The collections comes in small batches and the company works directly with the artisans so there is no middleman.

 ---